-Not feeling washed up enough, I decided it was time for a shower.
-In our room, Jack was looking grumpy with his cousins ensconced on our bed.
-I knew how to get rid of them.
+Not feeling washed up enough, I decide it’s time for a shower.
+In our room, Jack looks grumpy, with his cousins ensconced on our bed.
+I know how to get rid of them.

 “Hey, have you seen Page Six today?”

-They jumped up and ran to the dining room, Jack immediately brightened.
+They jump up and ran to the dining room, Jack immediately brightens.

 “Why do you let them run all over you?”
-I asked him.
+I ask him.

 “Typical habits of the idle rich, they feel entitled.
-What was in the Post?”
+What’s in the Post?”

 “Perversion of idle youth by NYC’s most famous artist.
 They even got our names right – the return of the wunderkind.”

-Jack broke into song, ‘The Book of Love’,
+Jack breaks into song, ‘The Book of Love’,

 ‘I wonder, wonder who, who-oo-ooh, who